pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A resolver processes each individual DELEG record within a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, using the following steps:

-1. If one or more server-ip4 or server-ip6 actions are present inside the record, copy all the address values from either key into SLIST.
+1. If one or more server-ip4 or server-ip6 keys are present inside the record, copy all the address values from either key into SLIST.
 Ignore any server-name or include-name keys that are (erroneously) present in the same record.
 Stop processing this record.

-1. If a server-name action is present in the record, resolve it into addresses from the resolver cache or using A and AAAA queries.
+1. If a server-name key is present in the record, resolve it into addresses.
 Copy these addresses into SLIST.
 Ignore any include-name keys that are (erroneously) present in the same record.
 Stop processing this record.

-1. If a include-name action is present in the record, resolve it into a DELEGI RRset from the resolver cache or by sending queries for the domain name in the value of the include-name pair.
+1. If a include-name key is present in the record, resolve it into a DELEGI RRset.
-Go through these same steps with the result of the DELEGI RRset, after checking that the maximum loop count described in {{too-much-work}} has not been reached.
+Recursively apply the algorithm described in this section, after checking that the maximum loop count described in {{too-much-work}} has not been reached.

 1. If none of the above applies, SLIST is not modified by this particular record.